dragonwocky/documentative/styling-guide.md

 to add a custom stylesheet, simply append a html `<link rel="stylesheet" src="custom.css">` to the top of the page.

-nice things in the default styles (other than general looks):

-- responsive! mobile support is robust, with the sidebar transforming into a hamburger-triggered menu
-- light/dark mode that matches the user's system mode

 ## the example block

 in order to show raw html in a standout way, use an example block: